alfonso46674/madreSelva/server/endpoints.md

     {
         document: -pdf file to upload-,
-        creatorName: -name of the author-,
+        author: -name of the author-,
         abstract: -small summary of the pdf-,
-        Title: -document title-,
+        title: -document title-,
         category: -category of the document-,
         agreement: -pdf agreement letter-
     }